-Over the nine years we have now been here at Bletiere I get asked a lot of times what sort of water are we in the respect of whether we class ourselves as a runs water, intermediate water or a hard big fish water.
+Over the nine years we have now been here, I get asked a lot of times what sort of French carp fishing lake we are in the respect of whether we class ourselves as a runs water, intermediate water or a hard big fish water.
 The simple answer I give is that I do not know, or should I say I am not sure for the following reasons…

 Everybody’s perception of what a runs water may be different to mine and if I was asked I would say a runs water is like some of the commercial fisheries in the UK where it’s a fish every cast – nothing really big but lots of action to keep you occupied.
 To someone else it may be bigger fish as in doubles but again a lot of them.